Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_slides.md

 ## Learning goals

-- What are the challenges when bringing (your) software to supercomputers?
+- Understand the challenges when bringing (your) software to supercomputers.
-- How to use Spack to install software.
+- Use Spack to install software.
-- How to create a Spack package for your own software.
+- Create a Spack package for your own software.

 ---